11-Ketoandrosterone: Structure

-11-Ketoandrosterone is a 11-keto form of androsterone.
+11-Ketoandrosterone is a 11-keto form and a metabolite of androsterone.

 11-Ketoandrosterone belongs to a group of 11-oxyandrogens, i.e. 11-oxygenated (oxygen atom on C11 position forms a ketone group) 19-carbon steroids.
 11-oxyandrogens are potent and clinically relevant agonists of the androgen receptors.
 Potency of 11-ketotestosterone, an 11-oxyandrogen, is similar to that of testosterone.
 11-ketotestosterone, derived from 11β-hydroxyandrostenedione, may serve as the main androgen for healthy women.

 Clinical relevance

 11-Ketoandrosterone is a metabolite that may be biosynthesized within the androgen backdoor pathway, a metabolic pathway for androgen synthesis that bypasses testosterone as an intermediate product.

 SRD5A2 catalyzes the 5α-reduction of 11-ketotestosterone that terminates at 11-ketoandrosterone, but only causes a small amount of 11-ketotestosterone inactivation.
 However, since the metabolism of the glucocorticoid cortisol also produces 11-ketocholosterone, 11-ketoandrosterone may be considered as a more specific urinary marker for the production of 11-ketotestosterone.